uq-eresearch/oztrack/readme.md

 * Provided by [The General Bathymetric Chart of the Oceans (GEBCO)](http://www.gebco.net/).
 * Available for purposes of scientific research, environmental conservation, and education according to its [terms of use](http://www.gebco.net/data_and_products/gridded_bathymetry_data/documents/gebco_08.pdf).

+The GEBCO_08 Grid (30 arc-second interval) is distributed in NetCDF format as `gebco_08.nc`.
+For compatibility with GeoServer, we convert this to GeoTIFF format using the following command:

+    gdal_translate -of GTiff gebco_08.nc gebco_08.tif

+The resulting file should be placed in `$GEOSERVER_HOME/coverages/gebco_08/gebco_08.tif`.

 #### National Dynamic Land Cover Dataset

 * [The National Dynamic Land Cover Dataset](http://www.ga.gov.au/earth-observation/landcover.html)
 * Provided by [Geoscience Australia](http://www.ga.gov.au/).
 * Available under the [Creative Commons Attribution 2.5 Australia](http://creativecommons.org/licenses/by/2.5/au/) licence.

+The Dynamic Land Cover Dataset is distributed in GeoTIFF format.

+Files contained in the distribution (`DLCDv1_Class.tif`, `DLCDv1_Class.tif.xml`, etc) should be placed under `$GEOSERVER_HOME/coverages/DLCDv1_Class/`.

 #### National Vegetation Information System